mondweep/DCC/README.md

     ```
 *   **Configure Environment:**
     1. Create a `.env` file in the `frontend/` directory (`frontend/.env`).
-    2. Add the deployed contract addresses to this file, prefixed with `VITE_`:
+    2. Add the deployed contract addresses (once deployment is possible) and network details to this file, prefixed with `VITE_`:
         ```dotenv
         VITE_GOVERNANCE_CONTRACT_ADDRESS=0x...
         VITE_MEMBERSHIP_CONTRACT_ADDRESS=0x...